My Girlfriend's Not Here Today

 My Girlfriend's Not Here Today (今日はカノジョがいないから, Kyō wa Kanojo ga Inai kara) is a Japanese yuri manga series written and illustrated by Kiyoko Iwami.
 It has been serialized in Ichijinsha's Comic Yuri Hime since June 2021, and is licensed for an English-language release by Seven Seas Entertainment.

 Synopsis

 Yuni and Nanase are dating in secret.
 While Yuni understands that her girlfriend is busy with volleyball club, she still gets lonely spending her time waiting for Nanase after school.
 To kill time Yuni posts about their relationship, and all the time she has to spare, on her secret social media account.
 However, when her classmate Fuuko discovers this account, Yuni finds herself being drawn into another secret relationship.

 Publication

 Written and illustrated by Kiyoko Iwami, My Girlfriend's Not Here Today began serialization in Ichijinsha's Comic Yuri Hime on June 17, 2021.
-The series has been collected into six tankōbon volumes as of April 17, 2025.
+The series has been collected into seven tankōbon volumes as of March 18, 2026.

 The series is licensed for an English release in North America by Seven Seas Entertainment.